 Why you should read your gas and electricity meters

-Providing regular meter readings means that you will only be billed for the gas and electricity that you actually use.
+Providing regular meter readings means that you should only be billed for the gas and electricity that you actually use.
+This ensures that you’re accurately charged, and potentially saves you money.

-Estimated readings (which will usually be marked with a letter ‘E’ on your bill) are based on historic or average data.
+Estimated readings (which are usually marked with a letter ‘E’ on your bill) are based on historic or average data.

 How to read your gas and electricity meters